mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     - Via an {{ mps_url("@mpsutil.EditorHintToggleAction") }} (e.g., in action declarations)
         - They are not visible in the push Editor hints menu.
-        - If you need the same behavior, e.g., in intentions, you can use code from there (via [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent))
+        - If you need the same behavior, for example, in intentions, you can use code from there (via [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent))
     - Set explicit hints for nodes and hints via {{ mps_url("@mpsutil.EditorHintToggleAction") }}.
       The usage of [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent%24HintsState) is not so obvious.